ElazarK/content-docs/scripts/CYFileRep.md

-Use this script to retrieve a file's reputation and upload the file if required for analysis.
+Retrieves a file's reputation and upload the file if required for analysis.

 ## Script Data
 ---